An \emph{ab initio} study of structural phase transitions of crystalline aluminum under ultrahigh pressures based on ensemble theory: Results and Discussions

-With the determined transition pressures, according to Eq.(\ref{eq:2}), the $P\text{-}V$ EOS and the phase diagram at room temperature are obtained as shown in Fig.\ref{fig:3}.
-The EOS by DIA coincides well with those measured in the existing experiments\cite{dewaele2004,akahama2006,polsin2017,Dewaele2018}, and the obtained atomic volume of the FCC structure at standard condition, $V_0=16.845$ {\AA}$^3$/atom, differs about $1.5\%$ from the values of $16.573$ {\AA}$^3$/atom in Refs.\cite{dewaele2004,Dewaele2018} and $16.597$ {\AA}$^3$/atom in Ref.\cite{akahama2006}.
-The phase boundaries of the three structures are further determined to be located at $V/V_0=0.517$ for FCC$\rightarrow$HCP and $V/V_0=0.426$ for HCP$\rightarrow$BCC, accompanied with two prominent discontinuities of $-0.674\%$ and $-0.897\%$ volume changes at the transition points respectively, which are very close to the reported volume changes of $-1.0\%$ and $-0.8\%$ in Ref.\cite{Dewaele2018}, but far less than the values of $3.2\pm0.3\%$ and $2.7\pm0.6\%$ observed in the Ref.\cite{polsin2017}.
-Based on the transition pressures and the aforementioned axial ratio of HCP structures, the computations by DIA support the results in the experiment conducted by Dewaele et al.\cite{Dewaele2018}, and the disagreements with other experiments, according to the careful experimental analysis in Ref.\cite{Dewaele2018}, may be due to the usage of uncorrected empirical EOS for the pressure markers or the difficulty in controlling the temperature effects in the ramp compressions by laser.
+With the transition pressures determined by Gibbs FE, the $P$-$V$ EOS up to $600$ GPa at $300$K is solved by DIA according to Eq.(\ref{eq:2}).
+As shown in Fig.\ref{fig:4}, our determined EOS agrees well with the existing experimental data and does not show much tendency towards any of the experiments, which is shown by the comparisons that it is overall about $3\%$ lower than the EOS by Ref.\cite{akahama2006}, about $4\%$ higher the one by Ref.\cite{Dewaele2018} and about $3\%$ different from the one by Ref.\cite{polsin2017}, and, the atomic volume of the FCC structure at standard conditions based on the EOS by DIA, $V_0=16.845$ {\AA}$^3$/atom, differs about $1.5\%$ from the values of $16.573$ {\AA}$^3$/atom in Refs.\cite{dewaele2004,Dewaele2018} and $16.597$ {\AA}$^3$/atom in Ref.\cite{akahama2006}.
+On the other hand, the phase boundaries of the three structures are determined to locate at $V/V_0=0.52$ for the FCC$\rightarrow$HCP and $V/V_0=0.43$ for the HCP$\rightarrow$BCC, accompanied with two prominent discontinuities of $-0.67\%$ and $-0.90\%$ volume changes at the transition points respectively, which are very close to the reported volume changes of $-1.0\%$ and $-0.8\%$ in Ref.\cite{Dewaele2018}, but far less than the values of $-3.2\%$ and $-2.7\%$ observed in the Ref.\cite{polsin2017} using laser-driving dynamic compressions.
+With the above comparisons and taking into account other theoretical results based on phonon model\cite{boettger1996,smirnov2002} or relied on empirical EOS\cite{sjostrom2016}, our current results are more inclined to support the experimental measurements by Dewaele et al.\cite{Dewaele2018}.